Sunuci: Roman military

-Two deity names have been associated with the Sunuci, a goddess Sunuxal or Sunuxsal and a god Varnenos or Varneno.
+Disappearance

 What happened to Sunuci in the later part of the Roman era is uncertain.
 Their territory became the home of new groups who crossed the Rhine, part of the amalgamation of tribes known as the Franks.
 The Franks united under kings and later became semi-independent within the empire, started moving into more populated Romanized areas to their south, and then proceeded to conquer a large part of Western Europe and found the Holy Roman Empire.
 If any of the Sunuci remained in the area, they became part of this development.